Interpreting the Electron EDM Constraint: Interpreting the EDM constraint: the big picture

 \end{itemize}

-Following these simple estimates and taking $\lambda = g^2$, we obtain the following rough estimates of the mass scales of new physics probed by the EDM measurement (the parenthesis denotes the dominant contribution in each category): { { } }
+Following these simple estimates and taking $y = g$, we obtain the following rough estimates of the mass scales of new physics probed by the EDM measurement (the parenthesis denotes the dominant contribution in each category): { { } }

 In listing the dominant contribution we assume the same ansatz applies for all quarks; of course, a more general flavor structure, including the possibility of off-diagonal couplings, is also possible, but the simple ansatz gives a qualitative sense of the range of mass scales of interest.
-We do not list the radiative stability approach separately, since we find that it reduces to the tuned estimate due to the unitarity bound.
-In other words, even when unitarity is saturated, due to the small up-quark Yukawa coupling the induced electron Yukawa coupling is small.
 The tuned and radiative stability approaches probe large energy scales.
 On the other hand, in the spurion approach, the mass scale is below 1 TeV even in the 0-loop case and has been already explored at colliders.